 Unless you have a month or two up your sleeve, you’ll need to be selective with your Alaska itinerary.
-For those flying in to Anchorage, destinations including the Kenai Peninsula, Prince William Sound, Denali National Park and Wrangell-St Elias National Park top most must-visit lists.
+For those flying in to Anchorage, destinations including the Kenai Peninsula, Prince William Sound, Denali National Park and the Exit Glacier top most must-visit lists.
 All regions could be wrapped into a two-to-three week itinerary, though many visitors chose two or three key areas to explore in a shorter time frame.

 If you’re transiting through Anchorage, don’t miss the excellent Alaska Native Heritage Center, the Anchorage Museum, and a visit to a microbrewery such as 49th State.